Ernie Kovacs: TV specials

-The Dutch Masters cigar company became well known during the late 1950s and early 1960s for its sponsorship of various television projects of Ernie Kovacs.
+The Dutch Masters cigar company became well-known during the late 1950s and early 1960s for its sponsorship of various television projects of Ernie Kovacs.
 The company allowed Kovacs total creative control in the creation of their television commercials for his programs and specials.
 He produced a series of non-speaking television commercials for Dutch Masters during the run of his television series Take A Good Look which was praised by both television critics and viewers.
 (Note: During 1960, the trade journal Advertising Age termed Kovacs "one of the TV commercial's best public relations experts right now".
 Shortly before his death, Kovacs was negotiating with Colgate-Palmolive to produce silent commercials for the company's products.
 After Kovacs's death, the trade magazine Printers' Ink wrote that Kovacs's silent Dutch Masters commercials proved that creativity can be compatible with commercialism and that pioneering with regard to sponsorship can pay.)

 While praised by critics, Kovacs rarely had a highly rated show.
 The Museum of Broadcast Communications says, "It is doubtful that Ernie Kovacs would find a place on television today.
 He was too zany, too unrestrained, too undisciplined.
 Perhaps Jack Gould of The New York Times said it best for Ernie Kovacs: 'The fun was in trying'."

 Other shows had greater success while using elements of Kovacs's style.
-George Schlatter, producer of the later television series Rowan & Martin's Laugh-In, was married to actress Jolene Brand, who had appeared in Kovacs' comic troupes over the years and had been a frequent participant in his pioneering sketches.
+George Schlatter, producer of the later television series Rowan & Martin's Laugh-In, was married to actress Jolene Brand, who had appeared in Kovacs's comic troupes over the years and had been a frequent participant in his pioneering sketches.
 Laugh-In made frequent use of the quick blackout gags and surreal humor that marked many Kovacs projects.
 Another link was a young NBC staffer, Bill Wendell, Kovacs's usual announcer and sometimes a sketch participant.
 From 1980 to 1995, Wendell was the announcer for David Letterman.